meet the board

 Anthony Nocka

-I’m Anthony Nocka.
 I moved to the village of Rydal in 2020 where my partner, Lis and I bought a property with a view to a simpler, more sustainable life.
 We joined the Co-op in Bathurst as we were up for the challenge of shopping and consuming in a more ethical manner.
 We commenced volunteering as it afforded the opportunity to meet people in the region who share similar values.
 Following our long careers in the field of social work, we’ve enjoyed the experience of working in the retail space and connecting with those that value this important local community resource.
+With our new secetary having to resign due to new work commitments I volunteered for the position & in February 2025 became the secretary.

 Amanda Perrin

-Has been a volunteer and ongoing customer of the co-op family.
-Amanda loves the experience of shopping at the co-op, buying local organic food and the connections through meaningful chats with volunteers and staff.
+I have been a volunteer and ongoing customer of the co-op family for a number of years.
+I love the experience of shopping at the co-op, buying local organic food and the connections I make through meaningful chats with volunteers and staff.
 It's incredible to be part of a team who are passionate about food and environmental sustainability!
-Amanda has experience in not for profit organisations and brings passion, motivation and resourceful energy to the team.
+I have experience in not for profit organisations and will bring passion, motivation and resourceful energy to the team.

 Alan Smith

-We came to Bathurst in 2021, after living on the coast, Rathmines, for almost 40 years.
+I came to Bathurst in 2021, with Janelle, after living on the coast at Rathmines, 40km south of Newcastle on Lake Macquarie, for almost 40 years.
 As it turns out, we wish we had come here many years before.
-With my wife Janelle , we owned Rathmines Pharmacy for 29 years & Wangi Pharmacy for 10 years.
-In 2014 I was suffering from burnout so we sold up & retired.
+With Janelle, I co-owned Rathmines Pharmacy for 29 years & Wangi Pharmacy for 10 years.
+In 2014 I was unable to continue working due to severe burnout, so we sold up & retired.
 My attraction to the Co-op was being able to buy fresh coffee beans & produce without packaging.
-What I hope to bring to the Co-op is my experience in running a business.
+What I bring to the Co-op is my experience as a successful retailer of over 40 years.
+When our secretary resigned in February 2025 due to increased work commitments I volunterred to be the Minutes secretary.

 .